-The output of the test set is controlled by means of a proven SCR controller, which drives modular solid-state relays.
+The output of the test set is controlled by means of a proven SCR controller.
 This provides precise initial phase angle control to reduce DC offset for inductive loads and more consistent pulse currents.
-Snubbers are incorporated to eliminate false firing and latching problems.
-The phase angle is internally adjustable and is preset for optimal waveforms with most breakers.

-The measurement of output current and time is accomplished by means of the proven MAC-20, which uses highly accurate A/D circuitry and intelligent firmware to resolve true-RMS values of distorted waveforms.
+The measurement of output current and time is accomplished by means of the proven MAC-21, which uses highly accurate A/D circuitry and intelligent firmware to resolve true-RMS values of distorted waveforms.
 It also provides features such as preset ON times for convenient jogging of output current without overheating the breaker or causing unwanted trips.